pji/pjimg/README.rst

 =======================
 The commercial software I used to generate "clouds" (Perlin noise) moved to a subscription model.
-I then switched to a different commercial software package, but it's Perlin noise generation was pretty weak.
+I then switched to a different commercial software package, but its Perlin noise generation was pretty weak.
 So, I decided to write something to make it myself.
 And, the scope, as it tends to do, grew.